 I’ve used 3D Coat more recently to create more organic looking models and I like texture painting because I can use my digital painting skills in 3D.

 I still find 3D Coat’s voxel approach more useful and forgiving in the early block-out stages than Blender, although once you get into the later stages it becomes more technical and time consuming.
-I have been reading how ZBrush is the ideal tool for sculpting high detailed models without having lag and crash problems.

 There are dedicated tools designed to prototype and pose 3D character models such as Poser and Character Creator.
 Blender has add-ons for it such as MB Lab.
 Rigging and animation is on the more complicated side of things, but websites such as Mixamo make that accessible to more people as well.